 HEAD COACH ROBERT WAGNER

-Wagner has more than 20 years of coaching experience at the collegiate level including eight years at Arizona State where he produced two national championships.
+Two-time NCAA Women’s College World Series Champion Robert Wagner has more than 20 years of coaching experience at the collegiate level.
 Wagner was associate head coach at ASU from 2006-11, the program’s top assistant in 2015 and its co-interim head coach throughout 2016.

 In addition to Arizona State, Wagner has been an assistant softball coach at his alma mater, University of Washington (2005), at University of Utah (2001-02), and at Central Arizona College (1999-2000).
 His first head coaching gig at the collegiate level was at Odessa College from 2003-04.
 His second was at Scottsdale Community College from 2012-14, in between his two stints with Arizona State.